sjanhunen/dokimazo/papers/picture_on_puzzle.rst

 Why did God create Eve?
 So that Adam would have a helper.
 God knew that Adam needed a helper.
 How was Eve created?

-	[Verse where she is taken out of Adam]
-	[Verse on bone of my bone]
+	[Gen 2:21-22 NKJV] And the LORD God caused a deep sleep to fall on Adam, and he slept; and He took one of his ribs, and closed up the flesh in its place.
+Then the rib which the LORD God had taken from man He made into a woman, and He brought her to the man.

 So Eve was taken out from Adam, and the two of them together were the first human couple.
 Now for a question: were Adam and Eve one body or two bodies?.
 This isn't a trick question.
 If we consider this as literally as possible, the two of them started as one physical body.
 At first, there was only Adam.
 That's one body.
 But then, in God's time and according to God's purpose, Eve was formed from Adam.
 At this point, what started as one body became two bodies.
 God had a distinct and unique purpose for both man and woman.

-Or were they together one body with distinct purposes.
-In other words, they could both be different and somehow still be one body.
-Is that a possibility?
-But in the end those two bodies do come together according to the will of God.
+But God also had a purpose

 Talk about Israel vs Nations and how they are foreshadowed by Adam.
 Recap with how Isral was a helper for all other nations.
 Yes, they were to be a great nation.
 That was God's promise to Abraham.
 But they forgot that in order to be great, you need to be the servant of all.
 Those are the words of Christ to the descendants of Abraham.

 Talk about Bride and Husband and how they are foreshadowed by Adam.
 Discuss the difference between Adam's line "bone of my bone" and what Paul says in Eph 5, members of His bones.
 Will Christ (or the Lamb in revelatoin) one day say to His bride, this is bone of my bone.

+	[Gen 2:23] And Adam said: "This [is] now bone of my bones And flesh of my flesh; She shall be called Woman, Because she was taken out of Man."

+Talk about difference between what Adam says to Eve and what Paul says.

+	[Eph 5:29-30 NKJV] 29 For no one ever hated his own flesh, but nourishes and cherishes it, just as the Lord [does] the church.
+30 For we are members of His body, of His flesh and of His bones.

 End with the fact that the picture on the box is Christ and the new creation that is being formed in him.
 Adam and Eve, the Nations and Israel are really shadows of this ultimate reality.
 This earthly picture is marred and distorted, but through God's plan of redemption, this picture is being corrected and will one day be put right.

-Talk about difference between what Adam says to Eve and what Paul says.

-	[Eph 5:29-30 NKJV] 29 For no one ever hated his own flesh, but nourishes and cherishes it, just as the Lord [does] the church.
-30 For we are members of His body, of His flesh and of His bones.